Ejiro-Frances/altschool-circle-01-assignment-01/slides.md

 Refactoring UI is a design guide by Adam Wathan and Steve Schoger that teaches developers how to create beautiful, usable interfaces—without needing to be a designer.

-Core Ideas:
+[Core Ideas:]{.text-teal-300}

-Design isn’t just about visuals—it's about clarity, hierarchy, and usability.
+- Design isn’t just about visuals: it's about clarity, hierarchy, and usability.

-Small tweaks = big impact: Improving spacing, alignment, contrast, and typography can transform a UI.
+- Small tweaks = big impact: Improving spacing, alignment, contrast, and typography can transform a UI.

-Start with structure: Get layout and content right before worrying about colors or details.
+- Start with structure: Get layout and content right before worrying about colors or details.

-Use systems: Consistent spacing, font sizes, and color scales make design easier and better.
+- Use systems: Consistent spacing, font sizes, and color scales make design easier and better.

-Refactor like code: Improve UI in iterations, just like refactoring messy code.
+- Refactor like code: Improve UI in iterations, just like refactoring messy code.

-Key Topics:
+[Key Topics:]{.text-teal-300}

 Visual hierarchy,
 Spacing and layout,
 Color usage and contrast,